Virginia Tech: Rankings

-In U.S. News & World Report's list of "2023 Best Colleges", Virginia Tech tied for 62nd overall among national universities, tied for 23rd among public ones, tied at 41st for "Most Innovative", ranked 156th in "Best Value Schools", and tied for 291st in "Top Performers on Social Mobility".
+In U.S. News & World Report's list of "2024 Best Colleges", Virginia Tech tied for 47th overall among national universities, tied for 20th among public ones, tied at 25th for "Most Innovative", ranked 156th in "Best Value Schools", and tied for 207th in "Top Performers on Social Mobility".

 The Pamplin College of Business's part-time MBA program was tied for 19th overall by U.S. News & World Report in 2020.
 The Master of Information Technology program, jointly sponsored by the Pamplin College of Business and the College of Engineering, is ranked No. 4 in U.S. News & World Report's Best Online Graduate Computer Information Technology Programs.
 This interdisciplinary program is offered entirely online.

 Programs in the College of Architecture and Urban Studies (CAUS) include architecture + design, landscape architecture, urban planning, and public administration.
 In its 2016 "America's Best Architecture & Design Schools" report, DesignIntelligence ranked the undergraduate architecture program 3rd nationally among both public and private universities.
 The graduate architecture program ranked 9th in the nation.
 For 2013, DesignIntelligence ranked the university's undergraduate and graduate landscape architecture programs No. 2 in the nation.
 In addition, DesignIntelligence ranked the university's undergraduate interior design program 6th and undergraduate industrial design program 3rd.
 The Planetizen 2012 Guide to Graduate Urban Planning Programs ranked Virginia Tech's MURP program as 19th.
 Virginia Tech's MURP program was also rated among the best programs in Technology, Land Use Planning, Environmental Planning, and Growth Management.

-The College of Natural Resources and Environment's wood science and forest products program accredited by the Society of Wood Science and Technology.

 Kiplinger's Personal Finance places Virginia Tech 20th in its 2019 ranking of 174 best value public colleges in the United States.
 In 2018, CEOWORLD magazine ranked the undergraduate architecture program 3rd nationally.
 The graduate architecture program ranked 14th.

 Student affairs rankings

-Virginia Tech received the following rankings from The Princeton Review in its 2017 Best 380 Colleges Rankings:
+Virginia Tech received the following rankings from The Princeton Review in its 2025 Best Colleges Rankings: